 Like kangaroos, wallabies belong to the family Macropodidae, which stems from the Greek word “large foot.”
 These pouched mammals are most active at twilight, foraging for grasses and herbs.
-Tammar wallabies have a unique adaption that allows them to drink seawater to survive if no fresh water is available, while Bennetts wallabies rely on juicy tree roots during dry spells.
-On a Southern Australia tour, you’ll encounter Tammar wallabies on Kangaroo Island and Bennetts wallabies on Maria Island.
+Tammar wallabies have a unique adaption that allows them to drink seawater to survive if no fresh water is available, while Bennett’s wallabies (also known as red-necked wallabies) rely on juicy tree roots during dry spells.
+On our Southern Australia tour, you’ll encounter Tammar wallabies on Kangaroo Island and Bennett’s wallabies on Maria Island.

 6. Tasmanian Devil

 Echidnas are the only mammal besides platypuses to lay eggs, and their babies are called puggles (what could be more adorable?)
-Echidnas use their long sticky tongue to catch termites, and when frightened, they burrow into the ground and curl up into a ball, leaving only sharp spines exposed.
+Echidnas use their long, sticky tongues to catch termites, and when frightened, they burrow into the ground and curl up into a ball, leaving only their sharp spines exposed.
 Nat Hab travelers will get the chance to seek out short-beaked echidnas on Kangaroo Island and in the Tasmanian wilderness.

 The koala’s closest relative, the wombat, is found in large numbers in Cradle Mountain-Lake St. Clair National Park, part of the Tasmanian World Heritage Wilderness Area.
 Passing groves of snow gum trees and clusters of wild orchids, Nat Hab travelers will hike at dawn and dusk in search of these stocky creatures.
 Wombats dig multi-chambered burrows called warrens with their sturdy feet and claws.
-These extensive tunnels have served as temporary shelter for animals fleeing bushfires, from wallabies to fairy penguins.
+These extensive tunnels have served as temporary shelters for animals fleeing bushfires, including wallabies and fairy penguins.

 Pademelons are smaller than wallabies and kangaroos but share many similarities and also move by hopping.
 These solitary herbivores feed on grasses, herbs and nectar-bearing flowers.
 Nat Hab travelers will look for red-bellied pademelons in Tasmania’s national parks.